 Without doubt, hydroton is one of the most popular growing media chosen by hydroponic and aquaponic growers.
 Because it's sterile, lightweight, easy to harvest, and transplant, it can be used in almost any hydroponic system - wicking, deep water culture, ebb & flow, etc.

-One caution to work with hydroton is that because it does not have a great water holding capacity it's better that you have a hydroponic system that irrigates/waters regularly.
+One caution to work with hydroton is that because it does not have a great water holding capacity, it's better that you have a hydroponic system that irrigates/waters regularly.
 This is really worth thinking when you grow water-craving plants like lettuces using hydroton as the main growing medium.
-You can improve the medium's drainage ability by mixing it with materials like coco coir, or peat moss.

 Another approach is to crush the pellets for better drainage.
 But this comes with a con that the medium can be flown away and block the system in a water-heavy system like the Ebb & Flow.